iit-cs579/main/asg/a1/README.md

 2. Learn git by completing the online training course at <http://try.github.io>.

+3. Create a GitHub account and email me your github name (along with your IIT email address and full name).

 3. Install the Python/SciPy stack on your computer (if you haven't already) by follwing the instructions here: <http://continuum.io/downloads>.
 We'll be using Python 2.7, **not** Python 3.
 I recommend using Linux/Mac for this class, but Windows should work as well.

 4. Install Pip <http://pip.readthedocs.org/en/latest/installing.html>.
 Pip allows you to install additional Python libraries.